Frequently Asked Questions

 Can I synchronize multiple kcp setups onto the same service cluster?

-Only if you have distinct API groups (and therefore also distinct PublishedResources
+Only if you have distinct API groups (and therefore also distinct PublishedResources) for them.

 You cannot currently publish the same API group onto multiple kcp setups.
 See issue #13 for more